 On the general term, the research design is viewed from two perspectives, quantitative research design or qualitative research design, which both have extended components.
 They can both be used or applied distinctively or together.

 A quantitative research design is used to examine the relationship between variable by using numbers and statistics to explain and analyze its findings and there are four types of quantitative research design:

-- Descriptive design research: As the name implies, it is intended to describe the present status of a This type of design does not require a hypothesis to begin with.
+- Descriptive design research: As the name implies, it is intended to describe the present status of this type of design that does not require a hypothesis to begin with.
 These analyses are generated from existing data.